 In the end, that’s what makes the information lifecycle a lifecycle – each element, standing on its own, represents a single tactic or series of tactics that are component of a wider strategy of value creation, risk reduction, and business intelligence.

-For more on how information can be harnessed to enable better information management best practices and business decisions, read our ebook: Risks and Opportunities of Managing Information Chaos
+For more on how information can be harnessed to enable better information management best practices and business decisions, read our eBook: Risks and Opportunities of Managing Information Chaos